The two roots seems to be very healthy, I planted them and looking forward to beautiful flowers.

 Blue Wisteria-Wisteria frutescens

 Blue Wisteria/Wisteria frutescens is a vine that is incredibly beautiful when in full bloom.
-There is a variety of Wisteria; the Chinese and Japanese ones are invasive, so if one is planting a new wisteria for the first time, go with the American wisteria as it is not an aggressive grower.
-Wisteria vines can grow up to 30 feet long under the right conditions, and blooms in spring with large clusters of drooping flowers in color bluish purple or lilac.
+There is a variety of Wisteria; the Chinese and Japanese ones are invasive, so if one is planting a new wisteria for the first time, go with the American Wisteria as it is not an aggressive grower.
+Wisteria vines can grow up to 30 feet long under the right conditions and bloom in spring with large clusters of drooping flowers in the color bluish purple or lilac.
 The flowers are wonderfully fragrant.

 Vines do well in well-drained soil that is moist and fertile and needs to be planted in full sun.
 If the soil is not ideal, use compost and plant Blue Wisteria in the spring or the fall.
 To plant, dig a hole as deep as the plant's root ball and 2 to 3 times as wide.
 If planting more than one vine, space plants 10 to 15 feet apart.
 Since wisteria vine grows vigorously, it is best to make sure that you plant the vine away from other plants, as it could take it over.

 In order to get the best flowering, pruning is key.
 For new wisteria plants, prune the vine back aggressively, and next year cut the main stem or stems back to three feet of the previous season's growth.
 Once the framework of the vine is fully grown, shorten further growth in midsummer to where the growth is for the current season.
 When the vine is further along, prune late in the winter, removing at least half of the year's prior growth, and once plants are fully grown, severe pruning is not needed.